 - The inverted index is to allow fast full-text searches, at a cost of increased processing when a document is added to the database.

 - It is the most popular data structure used in document retrieval systems, used on a large scale for example in search engines.

-- Large storage overhead and high maintenance costs on update, delete and insert.
+- Large storage overhead and high maintenance costs on updating, deleting, and inserting.

 - Instead of retrieving the data in decreasing order of expected usefulness, the records are retrieved in the order in which they occur in the inverted lists.

 Features of Inverted Indexes

 - Efficient search: Inverted indexes allow for efficient searching of large volumes of text-based data.
 By indexing every term in every document, the index can quickly identify all documents that contain a given search term or phrase, significantly reducing search time.

 - Fast updates: Inverted indexes can be updated quickly and efficiently as new content is added to the system.
 This allows for near-real-time indexing and searching for new content.